INSIDE : Learn how to easily install & use fonts you download on a Macintosh Apple Computer! It’s easier than you think when using a Mac.

 Okay, so now that we have covered finding and getting fonts.
 It is time to discuss downloading them and installing!

-How to download and install fonts:
+How to download and install fonts on a Mac computer:

 On most sites, you will find a download button.
 I typically don’t encourage a ton of downloading from random sites, as I just don’t trust many of them, but the font sites I mentioned below are all safe and secure places.

 Once the font has been downloaded to your computer, it should go directly to your “download” folder.
 You might have your computer set up to put files in another place, so if that is the case, then do a search and locate the file.